Seore287/P3D-Coursework/Game Design Document.md

 # Phantom Trails GDD
 ## Executive Summary
-This is a 3D platformer open world game set in the magical world of Lumina.
-Players gain control of Rex Luminar, a Trailblazer Explorer, on a quest to restore balance by defeating the invincible Void Weaver.
-The game features vibrant environments, dynamic powers, and engaging narrative elements that blend exploration and combat.
+This is a 3D RPG action adventure game set in the mystical world of Luminar.
+Players take on the role of Talin Draven, a skilled and determined Trailblazer, as he journeys acrosss landscapes to restore balance by defeating the sinister Void Weaver.
+With vibrant environments, elemental powers, and a rich narrative, Phantom Trails offers an immersive blend of exploration, combat, and character growth.

 ## Game Overview
 ### Concept
-The game combines fast paced platforming with a rich storyline and intricate challenges.
-Players will explore open world scenes, using unique abilities.
+The game combines fast-paced action adevnture gameplay with an emotionally exapnsive open-world realms, unlock abilities, solve quests and combat dynamic enemies as they uncover various secrets.

 ### ​Genre/Theme
-This is a 3D action-adventure game that also features some quest system.
+This is a 3D RPG action-adventure game that also features some quest system, exploration and magical elements.

 ### Platform
-PC (Windows, macOS)
-Console (Playstation, Xbox)
+PC (Windows, macOS) and Console (Playstation, Xbox)

 ### ​Target Audience
-Ages 10+, Platformer enthusiasts, and Fans of adventure and fantasy games.
+Ages 10+, fans of RPGs, adventure games, and fantasy worlds.

 ## Narrative
 ###  ​The Storyline
-The main character embarks on a quest to save Lumina from the encroaching darkness of the Void Weaver.
-Guided by his grandfather Arion, Rex must travel through distinct realms, learning about his elemental powers and restoring light to Lumina.
+Talin Draven, the protagonist, embarks on a mission to save his homeland from darkness brought by the Void Weaver.
+With guidance from his wise grandfather, Arion, Talin learns to weild elemental powers and journeys through distinct realms, each with its own mysteries and challenges, as he seeks to restore light of Luminar.

 ### ​Game Influences
-- Portal
+- Elden Ring
 - The Legend of Zelda
-- Dark Souls
+- Palworld
 - Ratchet and Clank

 ## Game Characters
 ### Player Characters
-Main Character: Rex Luminar
+Main Character: Talin Draven
 Appearance:
-- Head: rounded head with a slightly angular jawline.
-- Eyes: large, expressive eyes with a bright neon-green colour, slightly glowing.
-- Hair: short, spiky hair with a vibrant, electric blue colour.
+- Talin has a sharp, chiseled jawline with a warm, yet intense expression.
+His eyes are a deep emerald green, carrying a subtle glow that hints at his connection to mystical powers.
+His hair is shoulder-length, dark auburn, and slightly wavy, often tied back to keep it out of his face during his explorations.
+Talin wears a mix of rugged leather and lightweight armor, adorned with markings from his homeland, giving him a grounded yet otherworldly presence.
+- Role: Talin is a brave explorer with an unwavering sense of duty.
+His journey not only tests his physical strength but also sharpens his wisdom, as he learns to wield ancient powers that connect him to the world of Luminar.

 ### Enemies
 - Shadow Beasts: larger, slower enemies with heavy attacks and high health.